MicrosoftDocs/Viva/Viva/goals/review-dashboard.md

 - The next step is to start adding KPIs to this widget.
 You can add KPIs either automatically based on the rules you define, or manually by handpicking them.
 Further, you can filter these key metrics based on the time period, and the entity it belongs to.

-- Select how you want to view the KPIs – either in grid view or the list view.
+- Select how you want to view the KPIs, either in grid view or the list view.

 - In addition, you can select to display the objective that's linked with the KPI for better context.

 - Save, and add the widget.

-### Project list
+### 5. Project list

 - Projects are initiatives teams and users execute to achieve key results.
 When you connect these projects to the overarching goals, employees see the big picture on how their work is driving progression toward company goals.